 IMPORTANT: Do not refer members to these routine vision providers for medical eye care needs.
 Medical eye services are considered specialty visits.
 Members should be referred to a participating ophthalmologist or optometrist.
-To determine if services require an authorization, see the "Requirements" section for Authorization Requirements.
+To determine if services require an authorization, see the Requirements section.

-Tobacco Cessation
+Tobacco cessation

 Tobacco cessation services are covered by CareOregon for both OHP and CareOregon Medicare Advantage members.
 Covered services include counseling, treatment, nicotine patches and prescriptions commonly used for tobacco cessation.
 No referral is required to provide tobacco cessation treatment and counseling.
-Providers are encouraged to follow the 5A's model for treating tobacco use and dependence:
+Providers are encouraged to follow the 5A's model for treating tobacco use and dependence